What is the Weather Like in Tonga in May?

 Best Places to Visit in Tonga in May

 May is a good time to visit most island groups in Tonga.
-But if you’re being picky, there is slightly more rainfall and more humidity in Vava’u and The Niues during May where flights are more likely to be cancelled – so it’s best to avoid if you’re on a tight schedule.
+But if you’re being picky, there is slightly more rainfall and more humidity in Vava’u and The Niues during May.
 That leaves Tongatapu, Ha’apai and ‘Eua!

 Ha’apai – Home to some of Tonga’s most idyllic island resorts, Ha’apai is well worth retreating to before the tourist crowds arrive.
 Learn to scuba dive, snorkel in clear waters, kayak and more!
 Guesthouses and homestays are also available for an authentic cultural experience.
 Learn more about Ha’apai in The Complete Guide to Ha’apai.

 ‘Eua – One of the closest outer islands to Tongatapu, ‘Eua lures adventurous travellers wishing to see some of the best natural landscapes of the islands.
-Be sure to land a spot in one of the limited guesthouses or eco-fales before the busy tourist season comes up and everywhere gets fully-booked!
-Learn more in The Complete Guide to ‘Eua D059.
+Be sure to land a spot in one of the limited guesthouses or eco-fales before the busy tourist season comes up and everywhere gets fully booked!
+Learn more in The Complete Guide to ‘Eua.

 May Packing List for Tonga